Mandarin Oriental, Bangkok

 Photo Mandarin Oriental, Bangkok

-Mandarin Oriental, BangkokOpened in 1879, Mandarin Oriental was Thailand’s first hotel and is still among its best, offering a touch of Far East romance from a bygone era.
-The high-rise buildings are modern and blocklike from the outside, but the interior shines with elegant, exotic details, from sweeping white staircases and filigree woodwork to towering tropical ferns and potted frangipani flowers.
-There are expansive river views from most rooms and public spaces, thanks to the direct riverside location.
-The courtyards of louvered white windows, lily ponds, and world-class service have attracted personalities from Somerset Maugham to Audrey Hepburn to Mick Jagger.
+Mandarin Oriental, BangkokOpened in 1879, Mandarin Oriental was Thailand’s first hotel and is still among its best, offering a touch of romance from a bygone era.
+The high-rise buildings are modern and blocklike from the outside, but the interior shines with elegant details, from sweeping white staircases and filigree woodwork to towering tropical ferns and potted frangipani flowers.
+There are expansive river views from most rooms and public spaces, thanks to the riverside location.
+The world-class service has attracted personalities from Somerset Maugham and Audrey Hepburn to Mick Jagger.
 The New Wing consists of modern, brightly decorated rooms; the Garden and Authors’ Wings are a better choice for those looking for Old Asia.
 Each suite is unique.
 The restaurant, cooking school, and spa are some of the most sumptuous and highly regarded in the region.